jacksonianrtaylor/movie_rec_proj/README.md

 Train operation:
-    -Data is organized into a ((user) x (movies ratings of corresponding user)) list -The users that are included are train_user
+    -Data is organized into a ((user) x (movies ratings of corresponding user)) list -The users that are included are train_users
     -The movies ratings that are part of (movies ratings of corresponding user) are all movies that are present in the train set

     -movies that are not rated by the user are given an average rating for that movie equal to...
     [mean rating for the correspnding movie for every other user who rated it in the train data] (loosely speaking) -Then the data is normalized by subtracting the mean for each entry which is again...